aangelazz/htn_challenge/README.md

 ### Endpoint Features

-The API can handle direct HTTP requests to
+The API can handle direct HTTP requests to:

 - Output all hackers' data - including name, email, phone, badge_code, and information on scans
 - Output the listed data for one specified hacker